dark-pid/hyperdrive/docs/hyperdrive_database.md

 ## parameter settings

-Before starting the config_database methods, it is important that all configuration variables have their correct values
+Before starting config_database, it is important that all configuration variables have their correct values.

 | parameter name | description | parameter value by default |
 | --- | --- | --- |